Generic Name: azathioprine sodium

 Azathioprine is teratogenic in rabbits and mice when given in doses equivalent to the human dose (5 mg/kg daily).
 Abnormalities included skeletal malformations and visceral anomalies.11

-Limited immunologic and other abnormalities have occured in a few infants born of renal allograft recipients on azathioprine.
+Limited immunologic and other abnormalities have occurred in a few infants born of renal allograft recipients on azathioprine.
 In a detailed case report,13 documented lymphopenia, diminished IgG and IgM levels, CMV infection, and a decreased thymic shadow were noted in an infant born to a mother receiving 150 mg azathioprine and 30 mg prednisone daily throughout pregnancy.
 At ten weeks most features were normalized.
 DeWitte et al reported pancytopenia and severe immune deficiency in a preterm infant whose mother received 125 mg azathioprine and 12.5 mg prednisone daily14.
 There have been two published reports of abnormal physical findings.
 Williamson and Karp described an infant born with preaxial polydactyly whose mother received azathioprine 200 mg daily and prednisone 20 mg every other day during pregnancy15.
 Tallent et al described an infant with a large myelomeningocele in the upper lumbar region, bilateral dislocated hips, and bilateral talipes equinovarus.
 The father was on long-term azathioprine therapy16.

 Benefit versus risk must be weighed carefully before use of azathioprine in patients of reproductive potential.
 There are no adequate and well-controlled studies in pregnant women.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
 Women of childbearing age should be advised to avoid becoming pregnant.